S-odland/Scoosh-Revival/README.md

 ////////// NEW PLAN /////////////

 create a python client interface to communicate with ESP32 over BT connection to control robot using arrow keys on computer.
 Maybe even make an HTML website to make commands, but who knows.

+////////// UPDATE //////////

+just found out what the name of the old robot used to be, this project is now project "revive scoosh"